Noah Rupp: Club career

 He made his Swiss Super League debut for Luzern on 8 August 2021 in a game against Zürich.
 Four days later, he made his European debut in a Conference League qualifier against Feyenoord.

+On 24 April 2024, Rupp signed a contract with German club Karlsruher SC, effective 1 July.
+On 30 January 2025, Karlsruher loaned him to Lausanne Ouchy.

+On 29 August 2025, he was loaned to recently promoted FC Thun in the Swiss Super League.